 Established in 1919, The University of California is a significant public research institution that is part of the state’s ten-campus university system.
 It is one of the brightest schools in the US, and that’s probably why it receives a higher number of applicants than many other schools in the nation.
 The school enrolls over 45,000 students and offers more than 125 majors, including gender studies.
 The UCLA gender studies major mainly focuses on understanding analytical skills, qualitative research methods, writing, and social inequalities.
 Courses integrate feminist pedagogical approaches and faculty research.
 Students studying bachelors of arts can write essays, conduct research, and give oral presentations in the field of women’s gender and sexuality.

-The University of Michigan is a 20-year-old University that is home to more than 46 000 students.
-The school offers 275-degree programs, including gender studies, and is considered one of the world’s top research centers.
+The University of Michigan is a 200-year-old University that is home to more than 46 000 students.
+The school offers 275-degree programs, including Women’s and Gender studies, and is considered one of the world’s top research centers.
 It is also among the top public universities in the US.
-If you are looking for a warm environment that offers a major in women’s studies, the University of Michigan is the best place to be.
-In fact, the Women’s studies department is one of the oldest, which means that the program only draws on the best scholarship in women’s gender and sexuality to provide students with comprehensive knowledge in the field.
-The women’s Studies majorly focuses on the use of interdisciplinary methods while offering a thorough understanding of scholarships in women, gender, and sexuality—the course work involves examining both practical and theoretical approaches to feminist thinking, global and multicultural nature.
-The 11-course includes a practicum requirement to ensure that students have hands-on training in community service and advocacy.
-The Women’s gender studies focuses on areas such as Race, Gender, Ethnicity in the US, Sexuality Studies, LGBTQ, Gender in the Global Context, and Culture & Representation.
+If you are looking for a warm environment that offers a major in Women’s and Gender studies, the University of Michigan is the best place to be.
+In fact, the Women’s and Gender studies department is one of the oldest, which means that the program only draws on the best scholarship in women’s gender and sexuality to provide students with comprehensive knowledge in the field.
+The Women’s and Gender Studies major focuses on the use of interdisciplinary methods while offering a thorough understanding of scholarships in women, gender, and sexuality—the course work involves examining both practical and theoretical approaches to feminist thinking, global and multicultural nature.
+The department majors and minors focus on areas such as Race, Gender, Ethnicity in the US, Sexuality Studies, LGBTQ, Gender in the Global Context, and Culture & Representation.

 The University of North Carolina is not exactly in the Ivy League category, but many people consider it an Ivy league due to its quality of education and performance.
 The flagship of the 17-campus University of the North Carolina System was founded in 1797 as the nation’s first public university.
 Currently, the school is home to over 30 000 students and maintains a student-faculty ratio of 13:1.
 It is well known for its service, outreach, innovation, and accessibility.
 The Bachelor of Arts in Women’s and gender studies at the University of Carolina exposes students to scholarships on feminist theory and aids the contributions of feminist movements and women in historical and cultural contexts.
 Students can also complete courses in various interdisciplinary perspectives, theoretical foundations, and the practice of women and gender studies.
 They are required to complete a supervised internship program, which provides hands-on experience in organizations concerned with gender and women issues.